Resonanz/Rust-learning/README.md

 strip = true        # Strip symbols from binary*
 ```

-The resultant binary (named "deleteme") was 342 kB.
+The resultant binary was 342 kB.

 ### What about compression of the executable